ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 ## Polars

-**Polars is a tool for fast data manipulation and analysis in Python** - it's an alternative to Pandas.
+**Polars is a tool for tabular data manipulation in Python** - it's an alternative to Pandas.

-Built in Rust, Polars offers exceptional performance through query optimization and parallelization.
+Polars can offer exceptional performance through query optimization.
+It can also work with larger than memory datasets.
+It also has a syntax that may prefer to Pandas.

 In eager-execution frameworks like Pandas, each data transformation is run without knowledge of what came before and after.
 By allowing data to be evaluated lazily, Polars can optimize across a series of data transformations.

-The example below shows query optimization with a toy dataset with three columns:
+The example below demonstrates query optimization.
+Let's start with a dataset of three columns:

 ```python
 import polars as pl